Hadith of the position

+Hadith of the Position engraved on a door of the Great Mosque of Kufa, a holy site in Shia Islam.
+It is the place where Ali lived, led prayers, and was assassinated.

-The hadith of the position (حديث المنزلة) is a widely-reported saying (hadith), attributed to the Islamic prophet Muhammad, that equates the standing of his cousin and son-in-law Ali ibn Abi Talib to him with the standing of Aaron to Moses, with the exception that Ali is not a prophet.
-In Shia Islam, this hadith is invoked to prove Ali's usurped right to succeed Muhammad.
-In Sunni Islam, the hadith of the position primarily supports the belief in the finality of Muhammad in the chain of prophets.
+The Hadith of the position (حديث المنزلة) is a widely-reported saying (hadith), attributed to the Islamic prophet Muhammad, that equates the standing of his cousin and son-in-law Ali to him with the standing of Aaron to Moses, with the exception that there is no prophet after Muhammad.

+In Shia Islam, this hadith is cited as evidence for Ali's right to succeed Muhammad.
+In Sunni Islam, the Hadith of Position is understood as affirming the special status and closeness of Ali to Muhammad, while emphasizing the finality of Muhammad's prophethood.